syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    that are not being used.
 But in this case no real filtering is done, and there is no need to show crosshairs moving across the buffer during lazy highlighting.)

+   (You can choose that crosshairs-showing filter predicate by the name `crosshairs' when prompted for a predicate.
+It corresponds to predicate `isearchp-show-hit-w-crosshairs'.)

    The following filtering commands are available during Isearch.
    They are all on prefix key `C-z', by default.
 (They are on